Flack27/Runeterra/2 - Locations/Noxus/Quathala/6 The Old Market.md

 ---

-**Old Peterus** (Herbs & Remedies, 70s, male, Shuriman immigrant)
+**Old Peterus** (Herbs & Remedies, 70s, male, Shuriman)

-- **Appearance**: Ancient and wizened with dark weathered skin, completely bald, long white beard, rheumy but sharp eyes, gnarled hands surprisingly steady, smells strongly of herbs and earth, robes covered in pockets bulging with plants, slight Shuriman accent
+- **Appearance**: Ancient and wizened with dark weathered skin, completely bald, long white beard, rheumy but sharp eyes, smells strongly of herbs and earth
 - Sells medicinal herbs, poultices, folk remedies
-- Came to Noxus 50 years ago, been in market for 40 years
+- Came to Quathala 50 years ago, been in market for 40 years
-- Cryptic, rambles, but actually knows his stuff
-- Uses some Shuriman herbal knowledge
 - **Traits**: Wise but eccentric, speaks in metaphors, smells like herbs
 - **Speech**: Rambling stories, "In the desert, we knew...," tangents about herb lore, occasionally slips into Shuriman phrases
 - **Goods**: